Fees and General Guidelines:

-- Music, both amplified and non apprised (acoustic), may be permitted upon request, and must be managed at a level not to exceed 85 dB measured at the perimeter of the event area.
+- Music, both amplified and acoustic, may be permitted upon request, and must be managed at a level not to exceed 85 dB measured at the perimeter of the event area.

-- Barbecuing with propane is allowed on concrete portions around the exterior of the Picnic Shelter, but prohibited on grass or walkways.
+- Barbecuing with propane is allowed on concrete portions of the exterior of the Picnic Shelter, but prohibited on grass or walkways.

 - Torches, fire pits, and other sources of open flame are prohibited.

-- Free standing directional signs related to the event are permitted and are to be removed immediately after the event.
-Affixing or staking directional signage to government property is prohibited.
-Any posted signs will be immediately removed.
-Please coordinate with park staff on the placement of event signs.
+- Freestanding directional signs related to the event are permitted and must be removed immediately at the expiration of the permit.
+Affixing or staking directional signage to government property is prohibited and will be promptly removed.
+Please coordinate with park staff on the placement of event signs

 - Inflatable play structures, including but not limited to bounce houses and slides, are prohibited.